Edward Miguel

 Edward "Ted" Andrew Miguel (born 1974) is an American development economist currently serving as the Distinguished Professor of Economics and Oxfam Professor of Environmental and Resource Economics at the University of California, Berkeley.
 He is the founder and faculty co-director of the Center for Effective Global Action (CEGA), a Berkeley-based hub for research on development economics.

 Miguel's research focuses on economic development, particularly in Sub-Saharan Africa.
 He has pursued projects on the causes and consequences of conflict, the effects of early life health and educational interventions, and research transparency in the social sciences.
 Alongside Abhijit Banerjee, Esther Duflo, Dean Karlan, and Michael Kremer, Miguel has pioneered the use of randomized controlled trials and other forms of impact evaluation to test the effects of social interventions in the developing world.
 In 2019, the Nobel Memorial Prize in Economic Sciences was awarded to Abhijit Banerjee, Esther Duflo, and Michael Kremer for "their experimental approach to alleviating global poverty", citing Miguel and CEGA as additional actors linking "experimental research to policy change and advice."

-Among other honors, Miguel is the recipient of a Sloan Research Fellowship and the 2024 Frisch Medal and is an elected member of the American Academy of Arts and Sciences.
+Among other honors, Miguel is the recipient of a Sloan Research Fellowship and the 2024 Frisch Medal and is an elected member of the American Academy of Arts and Sciences and the Econometric Society.
 He is affiliated with the National Bureau of Economic Research and Bureau for Research and Economic Analysis of Development.